 Brookdale Early Bird Program

-An outstanding opportunity exists for seniors planning to attend Brookdale next year!
-The RBR Guidance Department will take students to Brookdale for a tour, counselor conference and course registration.
+An outstanding opportunity exists for seniors planning to attend Brookdale next year.
+The guidance department will take students to Brookdale for a tour, counselor conference and course registration.
 In addition, pictures for the Brookdale ID card will also be taken.
 After completing the Early Bird program, the only step remaining for the family is completion of the FAFSA and tuition payment.
-Permission slips for the trip are available now in Guidance.

 Please join me in congratulating this year’s distinguished alumni: